 During this time, we also have a developing children's program.
 We have a class for younger kids (K-2nd) and older kids (3rd-6th).
 They are studying the Bible as well as learning some basic Hebrew.
-We also have our B’nei Mitzvah program for children who are transitioning to young adulthood.
+We also have a B'nei Mitzvah program for children who are transitioning to young adulthood.
 We do not yet have a nursery available during this time.

 Our Shabbat service combines some of the traditional liturgy and Torah service of the synagogue with a worship service and a message.

 We begin at 11:00am with liturgy and praise.
 As a Messianic congregation, we are liturgical, though we do not do the entire synagogue liturgical service.
 Ours is an abbreviated version, lasting around 20 minutes.
 We begin with Modeh Ani, the Shema, the Amidah, and the Avinu.
 These are done primarily in English, or in Hebrew then translated.

 Then we have our Torah service which includes blessings, both a kids and adults drash (a short sharing/teaching) on the weekly Torah portion from one of our members, and a blessing prayed over the children.

 After this, we have a longer worship time (in song) and a message from Mark.
 We end our service around 1:00pm.